Montezuma Valley National Bank and Store Building

 The Montezuma Valley National Bank and Store Building, at 2-8 Main St. in Cortez, Colorado, was built in 1909.
 It was listed on the National Register of Historic Places in 2009.

 It was built by the Durango firm Stroehle & Lemmon, with stonework by local stonemason Peter Baxtrom and his son A.H.
 (Harry) Baxtrom.

 Part or all of it has been known also as the Citizens State Bank, the Basin Industrial Bank, the Kermode Bakery and as Moffit Drug.

 The listing included two contributing buildings.

+For over four decades, from 1915 to 1957, this building housed the town's only bank.